emacs-lsp/lsp-dart/README.md

 * `lsp-dart-dap-debugger-path` - The debugger extension path.
 * `lsp-dart-dap-debugger-program` - The command to execute the debugger extension.
 * `lsp-dart-dap-devtools-theme` - The devtools theme when openning via `lsp-dart-dap-open-devtools`.
-* `lsp-dart-dap-devtools-hide-options` - What to hide when openning DevTools via `lsp-dart-dap-open-devtools``.
-Defatuls to "debugger".
+* `lsp-dart-dap-devtools-hide-options` - What to hide when openning DevTools via `lsp-dart-dap-open-devtools`.
+Defaults to `debugger`.

 ## Additional packages
 * [lsp-ui](https://github.com/emacs-lsp/lsp-ui) : Flycheck, documentation and code actions support.